Dog Scared of Fireworks? How to Calm Dog During Fireworks [Fast]

 - Provide Distractions: During fireworks, distract your dog with toys, treats, or play to draw their attention away from the noise.

-Your dog barks at fireworks due to their loud and unpredictable nature.
-However, with proper training, such as the ‘quiet’ command, and by creating a calming environment, you can help your dog feel more at ease during firework displays and reduce their barking response.
+Your dog is scared of fireworks due to their loud and unpredictable nature.
+However, with proper training and creating a calming environment, you can help your dog feel more at ease during firework displays and reduce their barking response.

 Are Dogs Scared of Fireworks?